bluedragon1221/notes/Linux/Create User.md

 ```

 > If you use [[Partition the Drive#BTRFS Root Partition|BTRFS for your root partition]], you can add `--storage=subvolume`, which will make your home directory a BTRFS subvolume.

+> Rootless podman containers are incompatible with systemd-homed.
+If you plan on using them AT ALL, it will not work!
 # Set User Password
 ```sh
 passwd USERNAME